-It’s just about everything in life being too much and obviously all those things matter but at that moment for my own happiness, none of that stuff mattered.
+It’s just about everything in life is too much and obviously, all those things matter but at that moment for my own happiness, none of that stuff mattered.
 It’s basically a song about saying fuck it and just focusing on what you want.

 All of those things are important, but I think it’s easy to put them all on you so it’s about letting go.